 New to synthetic biology?
 No problem.
 Most people are.
-Strip it down to the basics and it’s genetic engineering and biological engineering, only done with new tools that make it easier, faster, and cheaper to do than ever before.
+Strip it down to the basics and it’s just genetic engineering done with new tools that make it easier, faster, and cheaper than ever before.

 Over the last decade, new infrastructure has been created to make life science far more accessible than in the past.
 Now this infrastructure can be used by almost anyone, with very little training, to do what once required expensive, dedicated resources.
-We’ve seen this dynamic play out before, in computing, which is why biology is poised to become the next IT industry.
-Only there’s a twist: in this industry, the code isn’t C+, it’s DNA, the applications are living organisms, and the viruses are potentially a lot scarier than the ones that infect your PC.
-Plus the policy, law, and ethics are relatively more important and controversial.
+We’ve seen this dynamic play out before in computing, which is why biology is poised to become the next IT industry.
+Only there’s a twist: in this industry, the code is DNA, the applications are living organisms, and the viruses are potentially a lot scarier than the ones that infect your PC.

 Here you can learn a bit more about the field, people, and issues.